-Use lower values when processing bass guitar or audio material with a low frequency range.
+Use lower values when processing lower frequency audio material.
 Use higher values when processing higher frequency audio material.

-Accuracy Prioritizes the processing resources allocated to audio quality (Sound) or timing (Rhythm).
+Accuracy Sets the processing resources allocated to audio quality (Sound) or timing (Rhythm).
 Set the slider toward Sound for better audio quality and fewer audio artifacts.
 Set the slider toward Rhythm for a more consistent tempo.

 Reference Pitch Activates a sine wave-based pitch generator that you can use as an audible reference when pitch-shifting audio material.
-This feature has the following controls: